Sonoport/sonoport.github.io/_posts/2015-08-25-prototyping-synths-with-AudioKeys.markdown

 header-img: "img/Mw8xBU4.png"
 ---

 Welome to another segment on **web audio**!
 We here at Sonoport hope you have found our previous tutorials fun and informative!
-Today, we will showcase a great new library that will take a lot of the nitty gritty of JavaScript and allow us musicians faster access to sound expirmentation!
+Today, we will showcase a great new library that will take a lot of the nitty gritty of JavaScript and allow us musicians faster access to sound experimentation!

 Kyle Stetz, designer and developer for P'unk Avenue in Philadelphia, has created a quality library for using key input to play notes on a scale, which he has aptly named __Audiokeys__.
 In this post, we will walk you through setting up AudioKeys as well as creating a playable custom synth using the diatonic scale.
 Mr. Stetz is the webaudio wizard who gave us [typedrummer](http://typedrummer.com/), and if you have yet to check it out we highly recommend it.